karivatj/Script-Tools/README.md

 # Scripts

-This repository contains a set of scripts that automate different kinds of tediois tasks that would be othervise very tedious to do by hand.
+This repository contains a set of scripts that automate different kinds of tedious tasks that would be otherwise very cumbersome to do by hand.